List of Monsters, Inc. characters: CDA Agents

 CDA Agents are an assortment of different monsters in hazmat suits (variously voiced by Rodger Bumpass, Pete Docter, Bill Farmer, Teddy Newton, David Silverman, and Lee Unkrich) whose main job is to respond to any reported incidents of contact between monsters and children or their belongings, since it is believed that human objects are toxic.
 They isolate and destroy any items accidentally brought back into the monster world.
 Any monsters that come in contact with a human object are quickly and forcibly decontaminated and get a neck cone applied afterwards.
-The CDA Agents's first appearance in the film franchise is when George Sanderson gets a sock on him; the sock is subsequently destroyed and Sanderson decontaminated.
-After Boo appears at Harryhausen's, the CDA Agents decontaminates the building and disinfects its patrons.
-They find the bag containing Boo that Mike and Sulley left behind at the restaurant, which trace them back to Monsters, Inc. where they end up searching the building.
-In one moment, two of the CDA Agents members ask Sulley for an autograph to give to Bethany, the daughter of CDA Agent 00002, whom he mentions.
-Henry J. Waternoose had the CDA Agents called in to cut the power to Boo's door as soon as it lands so as to contain Boo and arrest Mike and Sulley.
-Mike does a diversion that involved throwing one of Boo's socks on one of the agents and lures the others to him.
-Mike allows the CDA Agents to overhear Waternoose's confession, and they arrest him, while Roz reveals her affiliation with CDA Agents.
+They also appear to have law enforcement powers, as they arrest CEO Henry J. Waternoose III after his plot to kidnap children to forcibly extract their screams is uncovered.

 Yeti

 The Yeti (voiced by John Ratzenberger) is a white-furred monster from Monstropolis who got banished to the Himalayas in the human world.
-He is an expert at making snow cones.
+He is a friendly monster and an expert at making snow cones.
 The Abominable Snowman greets Sulley and Mike when Mr. Waternoose banish them to the Himalayas.
 While the Abominable Snowman tries to make Sulley and Mike feel at home in his abode, he understands Sulley must rescue Boo, and tells him of a Nepalese village at the foot of the mountain where they can regain access to the monster world.
 Despite everything, the Abominable Snowman seems to have made the most of his fate and genuinely seems to enjoy the human world.

 In the end credits in Cars (2006), the Abominable Snowplow, based on him, makes a cameo appearance.

 In Monsters University, he was shown to have worked as a mailroom supervisor at Monsters, Inc. He warns Mike and Sulley not to tamper with the mail which is a crime punishable by banishment.

 In Monsters at Work, it is revealed that he was banished by Mr. Waternoose after stumbling across a letter detailing the Scream Extractor plot.
-Sulley later invites him back.
-Once that was done, the Abominable Snowman works as a snow cone salesman at Monsters, Inc. under the new name of Adorable.
+Due to this Sulley invites him back to monsters inc and agrees.
+Once that was done, the Abominable Snowman happily works as a snow cone salesman at Monsters, Inc. under the new name of Adorable.